GryllsAddons/HCDeaths/README.md

 You can move the toast or log by holding ctrl and shift and dragging.
 You can reset the toast or log position by holding ctrl and shift and right clicking.

-### Please note that recently TWoW had implemented a severe limit on how you can use the /who command which severely impacts this addon.
+### Please note that recently TWoW has implemented a severe limit on how you can use the /who command which impacts this addon.
 The addon's functionality will be limited until the next addon update.

 ## Commands:
 - /hcd message - toggle system death messages